saurabhjangid2000/Python-3-Specialization-Coursera/README.md

 1:- You can use any of th IDE's like:-

-A.Pycharm
+A.  Pycharm

-B.Juypter Notebook
+B.  Juypter Notebook

-C.Basic IDLE(Python)
+C.  Basic IDLE(Python)

-D.Spider
+D.  Spider

 any of 'em